-] 24-00941-17 2017794 62 maintains a reserve to pay claims, such reserve shall only be 63 considered an asset of the covered motor vehicle service 64 agreement company and may not be simultaneously counted as an 65 asset of any other entity.
-66 (11)(a) A service agreement company offering service 67 agreements providing vehicle protection expenses may meet the 68 requirements for this part only by maintaining contractual 69 liability insurance covering 100 percent of its vehicle 70 protection claim exposure in accordance with paragraph (8)(b) ${ au}$ 71 which insurance must be issued by an insurance company not 72 affiliated with the service agreement company, unless the 73 insurance company had issued a contractual liability insurance 74 policy to a service agreement company on or before January 1, 75 2002.
-Service agreements providing vehicle protection expenses 76 may be sold only to a service agreement holder that has in-force 77 comprehensive motor vehicle insurance coverage for the vehicle 78 to be covered by the service agreement.
-79 Section 2.
+(11) (a) A service agreement company offering service agreements providing vehicle protection expenses may meet the requirements for this part only by maintaining contractual liability insurance covering 100 percent of its vehicle protection claim exposure in accordance with paragraph (8) (b), which insurance must be issued by an insurance company not affiliated with the service agreement company, unless the insurance company had issued a contractual liability insurance policy to a service agreement company on or before January 1, 2002.
+Service agreements providing vehicle protection expenses may be sold only to a service agreement holder that has in-force comprehensive motor vehicle insurance coverage for the vehicle to be covered by the service agreement.

+Section 2.
 This act shall take effect July 1, 2017.

-Page 3 of 3 CODING: Words stricken are deletions; words underlined are additions.

-I HE FLORIDA SENATE APPEARANCE REC (Deliver BOTH copies of this form to the Senator or Senate Profession) ORD Meeting Date Topic FEF Bill and FEF Auchdnert Bill Number (if applicable) Name Tim Meenan Amendment Barcode (if applicable) Job Title Address 325 W. College Ave Phone4754000 Tallahasse FC 37312 City State Zip Email Speaking: For Against Information Waives Speaking: In Support I Against Representing Ethas Group / Florida Service 2 Agreement Association Appearing at request of Chair: Yes No Lobbyist regis stered with Legislature: Yes No ٣

-While it is a Senate tradition to encourage public testimony, time may not permit all persons wishing to speak to be heard at this meeting.
-Those who do speak may be asked to limit their remarks so that as many persons as possible can be heard.
+(Deliver BOTH copies of this form to the Senator or Senate Professional Staff conducting the meeting)

+the Senate Professional Staff conducting the meeting) Meeting Date Topic Fer Bill and For Amendment Bill Number (if applicable) Name Tim Mernan Amendment Barcode (if applicable) Job Title Address 325 W. College Ave Phone 475-4000 City State 37312 Email Speaking: For Against Information Waive S peaking: In Support Against air will read this information into the record.)
+Representing Struc Group / Florida Servic e Agreement Association Appearing at request of Chair: Yes No Lobbyist regist tered with Legislature: Yes No While it is a Senate tradition to encourage public testimony, time may not permit all meeting.
+Those who do speak may be asked to limit their remarks so that as many persons wishing to speak to be heard at this persons as possible can be heard.
+This form is part of the public record for this meeting.
 S-001 (10/14/14)

-Prepared By : The Pro ofessional Staff of the Committee on Banking and Insurance
+(This document is based on the provisions contained in the legislation as of the latest date listed below.)

 BILL: CS/SB 812

-INTRODUCER: Banking and l Insurar nce Committee and Senator Per ry
+INTRODUCER: Banking and Insurance Committee and Senator Per ry

-SUBJECT: Insurance Policy Transfers
+SUBJECT: Insurance Po licy Transfers

-DATE: March 15, 2 017 REVISED:
+DATE: March 15, 20 17 REVISED:

-ANAL YST STAF F DIRECTOR REFERENCE ACTION
+ANAL YST.
+STAFF DIRECTOR REFERENCE ACTION

-l.
-Billmeier Knuds son BI Fav/CS
+1. Billmeier Knudson BI Fav/CS

-2. СМ
+2 CM

 3. RC